Destination2Unknown/pytunelogix/README.md

 _________________________________________________________________________________________________________________________
 **Stage 1 - Tune based on a CSV file of a PRC**

+_Assumes CV and PV data stored at 100ms intervals._

 To use create a launch file:

 ```